Chart Color Schemes

 Despite maintaining a low unemployment rate of 3.6%, Dungog has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Dungog has a skilled workforce with a notable construction sector presence and an unemployment rate of 3.6%.
-As of June 2025, 4,565 residents are employed, with the unemployment rate matching Rest of NSW's 3.7% and participation rate at 58.7%.
+Dungog has a skilled workforce with a notable construction sector presence and an unemployment rate of 3.6% as of June 2025.
+There are 4,565 residents employed, with an unemployment rate matching Rest of NSW's 3.7%.

-Key industries include construction, health care & social assistance, and agriculture, forestry & fishing.
-Dungog has a strong specialization in agriculture, forestry & fishing (1.8 times the regional level), but lower representation in health care & social assistance (12.7% vs regional average of 16.9%).
-Over the year to June 2025, labour force levels decreased by 4.3%, employment declined by 5.2%, and unemployment rose by 0.9 percentage points.
-In contrast, Rest of NSW had an employment decline of 0.1% and labour force growth of 0.3%, with a 0.4 percentage point rise in unemployment.
+Workforce participation is 58.7%, slightly higher than Rest of NSW's 56.4%.
+Key employment areas include construction, health care & social assistance, and agriculture, forestry & fishing.
+Dungog shows strong specialization in agriculture, forestry & fishing (1.8 times the regional level), but lower representation in health care & social assistance (12.7% vs regional average of 16.9%).
+Over the year to June 2025, labour force levels decreased by 4.3%, and employment declined by 5.2%, leading to a rise in unemployment rate by 0.9 percentage points.

-National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years, but local projections for Dungog suggest approximately 5.9% growth over five years and 12.5% over ten years.
+National employment forecasts from Jobs and Skills Australia (May 2025) project growth of approximately 5.9% over five years and 12.5% over ten years for Dungog, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment